danielaparker/jsoncons/doc/ref/json_type_traits.md

 ```

 To save typing and enhance readability, the jsoncons library defines macros,
-so we could have written
+so you could also write

 ```c++
 JSONCONS_MEMBER_TRAITS_DECL(ns::book, author, title, price)